 This may seem like a silly question to us in an age of modern refrigeration, but in many countries, eggs are not refrigerated.
 As a matter of fact, old-timers didn’t refrigerate their eggs.
 My great-grandmother and grandmother used egg baskets to keep their eggs until ready to use.

 Here in the U.S., cold storage is considered the best way to keep eggs by most people.
-However, in other countries like France, Britain, actually most of Europe, eggs are not refrigerated.
+However, in other countries like France, Britain, and actually most of Europe, eggs are not refrigerated.

 The commercial method is to keep eggs stored between 35 and 40°F. They say that when kept at this temperature, with an adequate humidity level (above 60%), eggs will keep for 100 days.

-Be careful storing your washed eggs next to something smelly like an onion because they have lots of tiny pores and will absorb odors.
+Be careful storing your washed eggs next to something smelly, like an onion, because they have lots of tiny pores and will absorb odors.

 When researching egg washing and storage, I found there have been scientific studies done in an attempt to squash the idea of refrigeration.
 They have proven there is no difference in the bacteria levels of cold storage eggs versus room temperature eggs.
 You have to decide what you feel comfortable with.